The world of custom home building can get pretty interesting at times.

 During this leg of the process, the team in our Drafting and Design Department works to create what will become the formal blueprints of your client's new home.

-Using the info you've provided, they'll make a preliminary draft of the home, providing a technical overview of a project, showing elements, such as:
+Using the info you've provided, they'll make a preliminary draft of the home, providing a technical overview of a project that shows elements like:

 Expect some back-and-forth with the client – as we've found clients usually make a few alterations to the first pass on their home's first draft.
 The draft is not considered final until the client says so.
 And they’re allowed to make revisions until they’re satisfied.